A. Q. M. Badruddoza Chowdhury: Bikalpa Dhara

-Chowdhury felt the need of a third force in the de facto two-party democracy in Bangladesh.
+Chowdhury felt the need for a third force in the de facto two-party democracy in Bangladesh.
 He expressed recruiting civil society members in politics to fight corruption and terrorism and establish good governance in the country through an alternate stream (lit.
 Bikalpa Dhara) political party.
-He, along with his son Mahi B. Chowdhury and BNP parliamentarian M A Mannan resigned from the BNP to work for the new political party.
+He, along with his son Mahi B. Chowdhury and BNP parliamentarian M A Mannan, resigned from the BNP to work for the new political party.
 Chowdhury was the president, with M A Mannan as the secretary-general of the new party, Bikalpa Dhara Bangladesh, formed in March 2004.
-It had been a strong critic of the government during the time, and most of its members were defects from the ruling BNP.
+It had been a strong critic of the government during the time, and most of its members defected from the ruling BNP.

 For a brief period Chowdhury joined with senior statesman Oli Ahmed.
-Along with various senior ministers from the BNP cabinet they formed the Liberal Democratic Party (LDP) Bangladesh.
-This did not last and Chowdhury decided to come out of LDP and concentrate his efforts on reviving Bikalpa Dhara.
+Along with various senior ministers from the BNP cabinet, they formed the Liberal Democratic Party (LDP) Bangladesh.
+This did not last, and Chowdhury decided to come out of LDP and concentrate his efforts on reviving Bikalpa Dhara.

 Chowdhury has been the party's president since its inception, except for a brief period between December 2008 and April 2009, during which time he had resigned from his post after the party could secure no seats during the 9th parliament elections.

-Personal life
+Personal life and death

-Chowdhury is married to Hasina Warda Chowdhury.
-Together they have a son, Mahi B. Chowdhury and two daughters Muna Chowdhury is a Barrister in Law & Shaila Sharmin Chowdhury is a doctor.
+Chowdhury was married to Hasina Warda Chowdhury.
+Together they had a son, Mahi B. Chowdhury, and two daughters, Muna and Shaila.

+Chowdhury died from a lung infection at the Medical College for Women and Hospital on 5 October 2024, at the age of 93.